sindresorhus/dot-prop/readme.md

 Path of the property in the object, using `.` to separate each nested key.

 Use `\\.` if you have a `.` in the key.

+Array indices can be accessed using bracket notation (like `'users[0].name'`) or dot notation (like `'users.0.name'`).
+Both syntaxes are equivalent and will create arrays when setting values.

 The following path components are invalid and results in `undefined` being returned: `__proto__`, `prototype`, `constructor`.